The policy applies to all personal information that is not in the public domain that the Association has or will collect, use or share.

 Unless otherwise specified, or permitted by law, we do not collect, use or share information for anything other than the purpose for which it was intended or for another appropriate purpose that a reasonable person would consider appropriate in the circumstances.

-We are committed to the 10 principles outlined in PIPEDA of
+The Association is committed to the 10 principles outlined in PIPEDA of

 - Identifying Purposes